bed-com-23-20/Spelling-Game/README.md

 This is android based spelling game app.
-It will be used to check and correct the different english words spelling.
+It will be used to check and correct the different english words spellings.